programmer90000/driving/theory-test-notes.md

 If the answer is something other than dipped headlights, there will be a clue in the question, such as parking

+# Questions about road markings

+Normal broken lines in the middle of the road (short dashes with long gaps) are used to divide traffic

+Long white lines in the middle of the road (long dashes with short gaps) warn of a hazard ahead such as a junction or sharp bend ahead

 # Questions About Road Signs

 95% off red circles are "NOs"